pymor/pymor/docs/source/tutorial_mor_with_ml.md

 computed beforehand and provided (together with the reduced coeffcients, for instance the coefficients with respect to the reduced basis of the orthogonal projection onto the reduced space) to the reductor.
-Within the reductor, mainly the training of the estimator using the correct data formats is performed and suitable reduced models are constructed.
+Within the reductor, mainly the training of the regressor using the correct data formats is performed and suitable reduced models are constructed.

 We start by collecting the training snapshots associated to the training parameters: